View on GitHub

 Digital Elevation Model

 The foundation to the climate data service (DS) is the digital elevation model (DEM).
-As part of the scaling exercise (v.2023) the DEM adopted was the Provincial Digital Elevation Model (PDEM) offered by the Ontario Ministry of Environment and Forestry, last updated October 16, 2023.
-The 30x30m² horizontal resolution DEM was first resampled to a 60x60m² resolution.
+As part of the scaling exercise (v.2023) the DEM adopted was the Provincial Digital Elevation Model (PDEM) offered by the Ontario Ministry of Environment, Conservation and Parks (MECP), last updated October 16, 2023.
+The 30x30 m² horizontal resolution DEM was first resampled to a 60 x 60 m² resolution.
 The resampled DEM can be found here: PDEM-South-D2013-OWRC23-60.bil.

 Hydrological correction

-Next, the DEM was processed using a procedure called “hydrological correction” which is a means of essentially filling in sinks/depressions to ensure a continuous downslope flow directions.
-This procedure is a common practice in hydrology when there’s a need to define stream channels from DEMs where direct watercourse mapping is unavailable.
-Hydrological correction used here follows the method of Wang and Liu (2006) with some flat region adjustments following Garbrecht and Martz (1997).
+Next, the DEM was processed using a procedure called “hydrological correction”, which is a means of filling in sinks/depressions to ensure a continuous downslope flow direction for streams.
+This procedure is a common practice in hydrology when there is a need to define stream channels from DEMs where direct watercourse mapping is unavailable.
+Hydrological correction follows the method of Wang and Liu (2006) with some flat region adjustments following Garbrecht and Martz (1997).

 Sub-watershed delineation

-With the hydrologically corrected digital elevation model (HCDEM) flow paths are then defined using the so-called D8-algorithm (O’Callaghan and Mark, 1984).
-A hill-climbing algorithm is then applied to define sub-watersheds of a specified area; here 10km² is chosen as it is roughly the scale of a typical convective storm in southern Ontario.
+With the hydrologically corrected digital elevation model (HCDEM), flow paths are defined using the D8-algorithm (O’Callaghan and Mark, 1984).
+A hill-climbing algorithm is then applied to define sub-watersheds of a specified area; here 10 km² is chosen as it is roughly the scale of a typical convective storm in southern Ontario.
 The v.2023 sub-watersheds can be accessed here: PDEM-South-D2013-OWRC23-60-HC-sws10.shp

-See also how the sub-watersheds are topology connected here.
+See also how the sub-watersheds are topologically connected here.
 Clicking on any sub-watershed polygon will reveal the catchment area to the selected watershed in green, and the downslope sub-watersheds in red.

 Data Sources